MangusuPixel/DialogueDisplayFrameworkContinued/docs/api.md

 Replaces entire entries to be the supplied object, potentially erasing changes made by other mods.
 Not recommended to use on the `default` entry.

-For example, the following patch creates a new entry for Emily based on the data from default.
-However, this will overwrite any previous changes that happened earlier in the load order.
-See [load order](#load-order) for
+For example, the following patch creates a new entry for Emily based on the data from `default`.
+However, this will overwrite any previous changes that happened earlier in the [load order](#load-order).
 ```json
 "Entries": {
     "Emily": {